-Moving can be very stressful for anyone.
-Moving to a different country can be even more stressful.
-There are laws that must be followed when moving to a different country.
+Moving can be very stressful for anyone and moving to a different country can be even more stressful because there are laws that must be followed when moving to a different country.
 Of course, there are plenty of forms to fill out, no matter what country you are moving to.
 If you’re moving from Canada to the US, it could be for one of a few reasons.
-One reason is marriage.
-If a Canadian meets an American who lives in the United States and they fall in love, marriage is usually the next step.
-When this happens, it is time to move to the United States.
+Those reasons include:

 When you are moving from Canada to the United States for a job, your employer must sponsor you.
-There are a few different categories when it comes to getting permanent residence in the United States.
-It’s based on employment skills.
+There are a few different categories when it comes to getting permanent residence in the US based on employment skills.

-Category EB1 is for employees with extraordinary ability and skill in:
+EB1 Category – for employees with extraordinary ability and skill in:

-Category EB2 is for employees with extra skill and ability in the business, arts, or science fields.
+EB2 Category – for employees with extra skill and ability in the business, arts, or science fields.
 This is also for advanced degree professionals.

-Category EB3 is for professionals with Bachelor or Graduate degrees.
+EB3 Category – for professionals with Bachelor or Graduate degrees.
 Other skilled workers will also fall into this category.

 - ETA-750: This application is filled out and submitted through your employer to the Department of Labor.